djmarland/sohba/README.md

 up the app folder and attach it to the newly created release at https://github.com/djmarland/sohba/releases as `sohba.tar`.

-This `.tar` file contains the `app` folder with everything required to release.
+This `.tar` file contains the intended contents of the `app` folder with everything required to release.

 ## Deployment
 > Credential details can be found in the "Technical Information" section of Admin.

-Deployment consists of replacing the `app` folder at the root of the web server with the app folder inside `sohba.tar` from https://github.com/djmarland/sohba/releases.
+Deployment consists of replacing the `app` folder at the root of the web server with the files inside `sohba.tar` from https://github.com/djmarland/sohba/releases.

 Deployment is currently manual:
 * Download the latest `sohba.tar` from https://github.com/djmarland/sohba/releases